 - Confectionery and more

-How the seaweed is making its way into the foods you are eating is typically more important that what type, and how much seaweed you are eating on a daily basis.
+How the seaweed is making its way into the foods you are eating is typically more important than what type, and how much seaweed you are eating on a daily basis.
 There have been recent concerns with Carrageenan, which is extracted from specific seaweed species.

 When we look at how you can eat seaweed everyday to improve your physical and mental health, yes, these are real benefits, we are not talking about processed seaweed extracts.
 We are talking about the wholefood, as fresh and unprocessed as you can possibly get it.
 Sun dried is as far as the processing should really go for it to still have true nutritional value.